 Uncontested Divorce That Isn’t Agreed…Yet

-Many times clients will consult with me hoping that an uncontested divorce can be achieved but they do not, as of yet, have a full agreement.
+Many times clients will consult with me hoping that an uncontested divorce in Chicago can be achieved but they do not, as of yet, have a full agreement.
 This is usually because the clients simply don’t know how a divorce is structured.
 What are you even supposed to agree to?

 For these cases, I suggest that we “begin at the end.”